Saturday, June 07, 2014

 If it's the sexism of studio executives, then congratulations--Mulshine has discovered a huge inefficiency in the market.
 Time for her to start making films that the public wants but isn't getting, and she'll become rich in no time.
 (You say she doesn't know how to make films?
 That's what she'll hire people to do--all she needs to do is recognize a gap that needs to be filled.
 You say she doesn't have the money to make films?
 All she needs to do is find venture capitalists who like making money more than they hate women.)

-Or perhaps its due to the sexism of the audience.
+Or perhaps it's due to the sexism of the audience.
 Worldwide, the favorite films are actions films, and most people seem to prefer men as action heroes over women.
 And, perhaps in general, the audience has less trouble with films starring men than they do with films starring women (just as the audience seems to prefer protagonists in their 20s or 30s).

-If so, this isn't exactly new in the world of art and entertainment--but it's also too complex a phenomenon to simply be dismissed as simply due to sexism.
+If so, this isn't exactly new in the world of art and entertainment--but it's also too complex a phenomenon to be dismissed as simply due to sexism.
 You have to prove it, not assume it.
 It's too easy an answer to say that the only (or even main) reason women and men aren't represented at the same rates in every job is due to institutionalized sexism.
 Perhaps there are differences between men and women that account for some of these different outcomes.
 Society can fight against it if it likes, but it should at least know first just what it's fighting against.

 0 Comments: